General Military Council for Iraqi Revolutionaries: Media

 Iraqi TV coverage of early 2014 events within the country was split along sectarian, religious lines.
-Channels loyal to Prime Minister Nouri Maliki, including the government's own al-Iraqiya TV, are rallying Iraqis to volunteer and fight to restore order and remove "terrorists".
-Meanwhile, Sunni channels present the latest advances by the insurgents as part of an uprising against what they call "al-Maliki's army."
+Channels loyal to Prime Minister Nouri Maliki, including the government's own al-Iraqiya TV, rallied Iraqis to volunteer and fight to restore order and remove "terrorists".
+Meanwhile, Sunni channels presented the latest advances by the insurgents as part of an uprising against what they called "al-Maliki's army."

-According to western media, Al-Rafidain TV is particularly supportive of the cause of the "revolutionaries" and "mujahideen" who it says are fighting to liberate the country.
+According to western media, Al-Rafidain TV was particularly supportive of the cause of the "revolutionaries" and "mujahideen" who it said were fighting to liberate the country.